lakrizz1987/weather-app/README.md

 Weather App is an app where you can check the weather on all over the world.
 I am used free OpenWeather Api to fetch data.
 Тhe application has the ability to find the user's location if he or the browser allows it.
 I am used navigator.geolocation.
+The background is dynamic and depend from the weather condition.

 ## Live demo: